HalleyB/Gaming-Time-Tracker/README.md

 - Game monitoring and session tracking (the core stuff)
 - SQLite database that handles all the data
 - Budget calculations with the rollover logic
+- Learning activity tracking and rewards
 - React dashboard that updates in real-time
 - Smart handling of multiple games running at once
+- Comprehensive test suite with unit, integration, and e2e tests

 ### 🚧 Still Working On
 - Learning activity tracking and rewards